drawpile/drawpile.github.io/help/tech/crashdumps.markdown

 ---
 layout: drawpile_help
-title: "Enabling Crash Reports"
+title: "Enabling Crash Dumps"
 description: "How to enable debug dumps if Drawpile crashes."
 date: 2024-07-28 00:00:00 +0200
 category: "help"
 tag: help tech
 ---

-Crash reports can help figure out why Drawpile crashed.
-At the time of writing, we don't have any infrastructure to collect these reports automatically, so this article explains how to enable generating them on operating systems where we know how.
+Crash dumps can help figure out why Drawpile crashed.
+They are files that get created if the program crashes and let a developer take a look at where things went wrong.
+They help a lot in fixing bugs, so enabling them and sending them in is greatly appreciated.

 If you want to send these files to a developer, take a look at [the main help page](https://drawpile.net/help/){:target="_blank"} for how to get in contact.

-Note that you have to enable crash reports in advance.
+Note that you have to enable crash dumps in advance.
 Any information about crashes that happened before that are lost to time.

 ## Windows